 Paul Bowles (1910-1999)

-A selective list of online literary criticism for American writer Paul Bowles, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the MLA guidelines for web pages
+A selective list of online literary criticism for American writer Paul Bowles, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 introduction & biography

 Dillon, Millicent.
 "In Memoriam: On Hearing of the Death of Paul Bowles."
 At paulbowles.org.

 Espey, David.
 "Paul Bowles."
 Literary Encyclopedia, 16 Feb.
 2005.
 Eds.
 Robert Clark, Emory Elliott, Janet Todd.
 An introduction to Paul Bowles, from a database that provides signed literary criticism by experts in their field, and is available to individuals for a reasonably-priced subscription.

 Espey, David.
 "Remembering Paul Bowles."
 Professor Espey recounts his meetings with Paul Bowles in Morocco in 1962-64.

 Friend, Tad.
 "Years in the Desert: The Sheltering Sky at Fifty."
 New Yorker 15 Jan.
 2001.

 Hibbard, Allen.
 "Paul Bowles: A Biographical Essay."
 At paulbowles.org.

 "America's Existentialist author Paul Bowles dies."
 Obituary from the BBC, 11/19/99.
 Also Paul Bowles obituaries in the Guardian and in the NY Times.